 Static Driver Verifier (also known as "StaticDV" or "SDV") is a static verification tool that systematically analyzes the source code of Windows kernel-mode drivers.
 SDV is a compile time tool that is capable of discovering defects and design issues in a driver.
 Based on a set of interface rules and a model of the operating system, SDV determines whether the driver correctly interacts with the Windows operating system kernel.

-Previously available in the WDK as a stand-alone tool, Static Driver Verifier is now integrated into Visual Studio.
+Static Driver Verifier is integrated into Visual Studio.
 You can run static analysis on your Visual Studio driver project.
 You can launch, configure, and control Static Driver Verifier from the Driver menu in Visual Studio.

 Static Analysis can reduce defects by up to a factor of six!